sizikov-team/curl/docs/HTTPSRR.md

 ## DoH

-The DoH code asks for an HTTPS record in addition to the A and AAA records, and if an HTTPS RR answer is returned, curl parses it and stores the retrieved information.
+When HTTPS RR is enabled in the curl build, The DoH code asks for an HTTPS record in addition to the A and AAA records, and if an HTTPS RR answer is returned, curl parses it and stores the retrieved information.

 ## Non-DoH

-If DoH is not used for name resolving, we must provide the ability using the regular resolver backends.
-We use the c-ares DNS library for the HTTPS lookup.
+If DoH is not used for name resolving in a HTTPS RR enabled build, we must provide the ability using the regular resolver backends.
+We use the c-ares DNS library for the HTTPS RR lookup.
 Version 1.28.0 or later.

 ### c-ares

-If curl is built to use the c-ares library for name resolves, it makes a request for the HTTPS record in addition to the regular lookup.
+If curl is built to use the c-ares library for name resolves, a HTTPS RR enabled build makes a request for the HTTPS RR in addition to the regular lookup.

 ### Threaded resolver

-When built to use the threaded resolver, which is the default, it still needs a c-ares installation provided so that a separate request for the HTTPS record can be done in parallel to the regular getaddrinfo() call.
+When built to use the threaded resolver, which is the default, a HTTPS RR build still needs a c-ares installation provided so that a separate request for the HTTPS record can be done in parallel to the regular getaddrinfo() call.

+This is done by specifying both c-ares and threaded resolver to configure:

+    ./configure --enble-ares=... --enable-threaded-resolver

-Because the HTTPS record is then done separately from the A/AAAA record retrieval, there is a risk for discrepancies.
+Because the HTTPS record is handled separately from the A/AAAA record retrieval, by a separate library, there is a small risk for discrepancies.

 When building curl using the threaded resolver with HTTPS RR support (using c-ares), the `curl -V` output looks exactly like a c-ares resolver build.

-We must introduce a way that allows a user to distinguish between these two build setups.
+TODO: We must introduce a way that allows a user to distinguish between these two build setups.

 ## HTTPS RR Options